Uyanide/dotfiles/README.md

 ## Niri

-Ported some of the exsiting Hyprland configs, e.g. windows rules & keybindings, even using hyprlock as lock screen.
+Ported some of the exsiting Hyprland configurations, e.g. windows rules & keybindings, even using hyprlock as lock screen.

 ## Eww